-A study of how to successfully create, manage, and grow a Messianic Jewish non-profit.
+A study of how to create, manage, and grow a non-profit ministry organization.
 3 Semester Hours

 BIBM 6309 Non-Profit Ministry Organizations

 A study of how to successfully create, manage and grow a non-profit ministry organization.
 3 Semester Hours